NeoTim/gitbook-plugin-bibtex-citations-and-references/README.md

 gitbook install
 ```

 Create or edit `literature.bib` in the root of your Gitbook repository.
+It needs to be valid bibtex.
 Here's an example:

 ```bibtex
 @article{Wallace2013,